 The project started in March 2023 and consisted of three phases or work packages.
 The first phase was the mapping phase, where climate related groups and activities of seniors in each of the Nordic countries were identified.
 A preliminary report with these findings was published as a working paper in the beginning of July.
-In short, it showed that groups of older people, focusing on climate issues, are already active in Norway, Sweden, Finland, and Denmark.
-Many of these emphasize the role of grandparents towards their grandchildren, as reflected in the names of some of groups.
-One group in each country is active within the recent and growing network of European Grandparents for Climate.
+In short, it showed that groups of older people, focusing on climate issues, were already active in Norway, Sweden, Finland, and Denmark.
+Many of these emphasized the role of grandparents towards their grandchildren, as reflected in the names of some of the groups.
+One group in each country was active within the recent and growing network of European Grandparents for Climate.

-Now, the final report is being finalized and is planned for publication in the Nordic Council of Ministers’ TemaNord series before the end of the year.
+The final report of the project was published in the Nordic Council of Ministers’ TemaNord series at the end of 2023.